Myth vs Fact: The Truth About Weight Loss and Nutrition

 Are carbs bad at night?

 Not inherently.
-Total intake and quality matter more.
+Total intake and quality matter more than timing.

 How much water should I drink daily?